krishNA2000000/C-Programs/README.md

 }

-//the straight-line method of computing the yearly depreciation of the value of an item is given by Depreciation=(Prechase price-salvage value)/years of service
+//the straight-line method of computing the yearly depreciation of the value of an item is given by Depreciation=(Purchase price-salvage value)/years of service

 Write  a c program the determine the salvage value of an item when the purchase price, years of service, and the annual depreciation are given.